GEAS: An interactive playtest

 "And move to the doorway."

-"OK, you can see enormous spider webs draped right across this room"
+"OK, you can see enormous spider webs draped right across this room" says the Architect.

 "OK, I'll move one more square in and finish my turn"